opendocsg/slw-judgments-backfill/2010_SGHC_109/report.md

 36     In a stay application, it is appropriate, at this interlocutory stage before all the evidence has been heard, for the court to form a _prima facie_ view of the governing law (see _Banco Atlantico SA v British Bank of the Middle East_ [1990] 2 Lloyd’s Rep 504, per Bingham LJ at 507.)

-37     The defendants cited _Rickshaw Investments Ltd and another v Nicolai Baron von Uexkull_ [2007] 1 SLR(R) 377 (“ _Rickshaw Investments Ltd_ ”) at [42] in support of their submission that Indonesia was the more appropriate forum based on their argument that the imputed choice of law of the Letter of Offer ought to be Indonesian law, _viz_ :
+37     The defendants cited _Rickshaw Investments Ltd and another v Nicolai Baron von Uexkull_ <span class="citation">[2007] 1 SLR(R) 377</span> (“ _Rickshaw Investments Ltd_ ”) at [42] in support of their submission that Indonesia was the more appropriate forum based on their argument that the imputed choice of law of the Letter of Offer ought to be Indonesian law, _viz_ :

  Choice of law issues are relevant even to a question of jurisdiction.
 The relevance of choice of law considerations in a jurisdictional enquiry regarding the ‘‘natural forum’’ lies in the general proposition that where a dispute is governed by a foreign lex causae , the forum would be less adept in applying this law than the courts of the jurisdiction from which the lex causae originates. [emphasis in original]

 38     The defendants submitted that in imputing the governing law of the Letter of Offer, the court would have to consider to which system of law the transaction had its closest and most real connection, taking into consideration the place of contracting, the place of performance, the places of residence or business of the parties, and the nature and subject matter of the contract.

-3       9 _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ [2008] 2 SLR(R) 491 provides guidance on determining the imputed choice of law where the parties have not expressly or impliedly chosen a governing law.
+3       9 _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ <span class="citation">[2008] 2 SLR(R) 491</span> provides guidance on determining the imputed choice of law where the parties have not expressly or impliedly chosen a governing law.
 As stated in [36] and [49]:

- 36 In Overseas Union Insurance Ltd v Turegum Insurance Co [2001] 2 SLR(R) 285 (" OUI v Turegum Insurance ") at [82], it was pointed out that:
+ 36 In Overseas Union Insurance Ltd v Turegum Insurance Co <span class="citation">[2001] 2 SLR(R) 285</span> (" OUI v Turegum Insurance ") at [82], it was pointed out that:

  There are three stages in determining the governing law of a contract.
 The first stage is to examine the contract itself to determine whether it states expressly what the governing law should be.
 In the absence of an express provision one moves to the second stage which is to see whether the intention of the parties as to the governing law can be inferred from the circumstances.
 If this cannot be done, the third stage is to determine with which system of law the contract has its most close and real connection.
 That system would be taken, objectively, as the governing or proper law of the contract. ...